-My heart broke when one of my friends told me how her morning sickness had developed into full blown Hyperemesis Gravidarum.
-It actually broke into pieces for her.
+My heart broke when one of my friends told me how her morning sickness had developed into full-blown Hyperemesis Gravidarum.
+It broke into pieces for her.
 You see I wouldn’t wish this condition on my worst enemy.
-I’ve been and got the ‘I’ve had HG’ badge and it’s one I wish I had never collected.
-It has left one emotional scar which has healed over time but it’s one experience I’ll never forget.
+I’ve been and got the ‘I’ve had HG’ badge, and it’s one I wish I had never collected.
+It has left one emotional scar which has healed over time, but it’s one experience I’ll never forget.

 I’m often bought to tears as I think about it and write about my experience of it.
 It’s a pregnant woman’s form of torture.
 When you should be craving food and attempting to eat for 2, you can’t be anywhere near it.
 Forget smells making you sick, just the thought of food or drink makes you ill.
-I was absolutely terrified of this happening in the future and I wrote many posts on this subject.
-We were wanting another child in the future but I was living with this fear of suffering again.
-This fear was haunting me, you usually coo over new babies, I cooed but instantly had flashbacks.
-I was broody and then I was not broody.
+I was terrified of this happening in the future, and I wrote many posts on this subject.
+We wanted another child in the future, but I was living with this fear of suffering again.
+This fear was haunting me; you usually coo over new babies, I cooed but instantly had flashbacks.
+I was broody, and then I was not broody.
 I was pining to finish off our family.
-I really had to bite that bullet, going through it would be worse then thinking about it but I was still living it because of that constant fear.
+I really had to bite that bullet, to go through it would be worse than thinking about it, but I was still living it because of that constant fear.

-We became pregnant last year, I thought I had escaped it at first but it came along and hit me like a bus.
+We became pregnant last year, I thought I had escaped it at first, but it came along and hit me like a bus.
 As soon as it got to this state where I couldn’t control it any more, I visited the doctors.
 Ignoring his suggestions of trying ginger biscuits, I took the first lot of tablets prescribed to try and combat the sickness.
-This time around they worked, taking them made me human again and I was able to get through the days.
+This time around they worked, taking them made me human again, and I was able to get through the days.
 The time before, nothing they prescribed worked.
-I tried 3 different lots of drugs but the only thing that ever made me human again was popping to the hospital for fluids.
+I tried three different lots of drugs, but the only thing that ever made me human again was popping to the hospital for fluids.

-My friend had me reliving my experience in hope that I could pass on my survival tips.
-She too had a toddler to look after on top of dealing with this, she wanted to know how I got through it with a toddler attached to me.
-Oli was 2 when I became pregnant with Dylan, if you ask Oli now if he can remember being 2, he’ll say no. I’ll ask him this again when he reaches 22, I’m sure his answer will still be the same.
-And this was my answer to my friend who felt so very guilty about not being there for her child, they will not remember this time where TV replaces us and where Daddy takes on roles of both parents.
+My friend had me reliving my experience in the hope that I could pass on my survival tips.
+She too had a toddler to look after on top of dealing with this; she wanted to know how I got through it with a toddler attached to me.
+Oli was 2 when I became pregnant with Dylan; if you ask Oli now if he can remember being 2, he’ll say no. I’ll ask him this again when he reaches 22; I’m sure his answer will still be the same.
+And this was my answer to my friend who felt so very guilty about not being there for her child; they will not remember this time where TV replaces us and where Daddy takes on roles of both parents.
 Adventures Of Adam has blogged some activities suitable for HG sufferers.